My visit to Dau Falls in Samboan was low-key one of the best adventures I had in South Cebu in the Philippines.

 The most famous waterfall in Cebu (and perhaps in all of the Philippines) is Kawasan Falls which is visited by more than 1000 people on a single day… What most people don’t realise is that right around the corner from Kawasan is a series of other incredible and off-the-beaten-path waterfalls, like Dao Falls, which are equally just as amazing and far fewer tourists.

 So what is so unique about Dao Waterfall compared to the rest?
-Well, to start with, it is recognised as the tallest set of falls in the Samboan region and secondly, the jungle trail trek to get to the main set of falls is an epic adventure in itself.
+Well, to start with, it is recognised as the tallest set of falls in the Samboan region and secondly, the jungle trail trek to get to Dau Falls is an epic adventure in itself.
 Convinced?!

 If you’re up for a day of waterfall hopping, you can make a day of it from Moalboal and combine Dau Waterfall with Aguinid Falls and Binalayan Hidden Falls.
 All of these falls can be found in the Samboan region just one-hour south of Moalboal.